What competencies are required to be skillful in accessing and using digital information resources?

 Seeking an Exemption to Enable K-12 Teachers to Rip Videos

 Renee Hobbs and Spiro Bolos went to Washington DC because K-12 teachers need to be able to make clip compilations of movies on DVD!

-We asked the Library of Congress Copyright Office to grant exemption 8. the right to bypass CSS encryption to use lawfully accessed audiovisual works used for educational purposes by kindergarten through twelfth grade educators.
-Read more about her work in this article in School Library Journal.
+On October 26, 2012, the Library of Congress Copyright Office granted exemption 8. the right to bypass CSS encryption to use lawfully accessed audiovisual works used for educational purposes by kindergarten through twelfth grade educators.
+Read more about this work in this article in School Library Journal.

 Spiro Bolos, social studies teacher at New Trier High School and a member of the Media Education Lab, offered this video, which shows two groups of students viewing the same clip from Citizen Kane.
 The first clip is a screencast (produced with Jing) while the second clip is a digital clip.

 Critics of the petition (especially the MPAA and RIAA) object to this request for an exemption, so Hobbs filed the response shown below.
 Thanks to student attorneys Michele Wilson, Liz Jackson, Erik Israni & Kristin Wall at the Intellectual Property Law Clinic at American University Washington College of Law, who supported this effort.

 EXEMPTION TO THE PROHIBITION OF CIRCUMVENTION OF COPYRIGHT PROTECTION SYSTEMS FOR ACCESS CONTROL TECHNOLOGIES

 REPLY COMMENTS OF PROFESSOR RENEE HOBBS ON BEHALF OF THE MEDIA EDUCATION LAB AT THE HARRINGTON SCHOOL OF COMMUNICATION AND MEDIA AT THE UNIVERSITY OF RHODE ISLAND